Need Help? Give us a call.

 1 (800) 345-3452

+Who needs t-shirts?
 The short answer: Everybody.
 T-shirts run the gamut from pajamas to (casual) office attire, in some cases.
 They can be plain as day or stamped with artistic, promotional, or informational logos.
-It’s an enormous market (U.S. apparel is valued at $225 billion), and it’s growing—because as long as humans have torsos, there will be a demand for t-shirts and similar clothing.
+It’s an enormous market (U.S. apparel is valued at $225 billion), and it’s growing—because as long as humans have torsos, there will be a demand for T-shirts and similar clothing.

 Knowing who you’ll sell to will drive every other aspect of your business.

-Regardless of your niche, one of the great things about the t-shirt business is it’s something of an equal-opportunity industry.
+Regardless of your niche, one of the great things about the T-shirt business is it’s something of an equal-opportunity industry.
 It doesn’t take much to get started, and where it goes from there is up to you.
+In fact, with the rise of dropshipping and home-based business, you can start a T-shirt business without a lot of capital.

-What kind of t-shirt business you want to open will determine the answers to questions like what the quality of your shirts will be or how much time to dedicate to your designs and branding.
-(For example, if you’re creating shirts for gym members, you’ll want performance fabrics, while lifestyle brands will want high-quality shirts that fit fashionably.)
+What kind of T-shirt business you want to start will determine the answers to questions like what the quality of your shirts will be or how much time to dedicate to your designs and branding.
+(For example, if you’re creating shirts for gym members, you’ll want performance fabrics, while lifestyle brands will want high-quality shirts that fit fashionably).
 Consider the needs of your future clients before moving forward.

 “You can go the boutique route, where you’re online as well as in the little local shops and stores around town.
 Larger brands, selling to major retailers like Macy’s, is an entirely different ball game—you need a lot more capital behind you to tackle that, since they’ll want to know what you’ve got lined up for next season if you show them a line they like.
 You need to be able to eat a lot of product.
 You’ll have to adhere to lots of specific regulations, and they’ll charge you if you make mistakes,” he says.